How do you learn more about filmmaking?

 Joker stands out for a variety of reasons, including the cinematography.

-Cinematographer Lawrence Sher expertly recreated the look of films from the 1970s, several of which were a direct inspiration for this movie.
+Cinematographer Lawrence Sher expertly recreated the look of films from the 1970s, several of which directly inspired this movie.

 The filmmakers borrowed heavily from Taxi Driver, Serpico, and Dog Day Afternoon when establishing the movie’s style.